rubberducky56/rubberducky56.github.io/_posts/hackthebox/2022-12-23-photobomb.md

 permalink: /hackthebox/photobomb-writeup
 ---

-### Introduction

 This is a writeup of the [HackTheBox Photobomb machine](https://app.hackthebox.com/machines/Photobomb).

+### Reconnaissance

 As usual, we start with an nmap scan.
 We first scan the top 10,000 ports, and then scan the open ports more aggressively.

 ##### Command:
 > nmap --top-ports 10000 [target]